THIS EVENT IS OUR HIGH SCHOOL MOUNTAIN BIKE TEAM FUNDRAISER

 Race Day

 We are planning early starts for the longer routes.
 Showers Pass and Lone Star will start at 7 am.
 The shorter Diamond Grinder route will start at 10 am.
 The race start is a one mile easy spin up Hatchery Road.
-You can head out in the mass start, or if you prefer something more casual, we can start your time a little later.
 All of the courses will climb up through the scenic redwoods and empty gravel roads of Green Diamond Resource Company’s timberland.
 The long courses will lead you out of the Mad River watershed onto lightly traveled public roads through mixed forests, open fields, and oak prairies.
 The Showers Pass route is hands down the most epic gravel loop in Humboldt County!
-Enjoy the homemade goodies at our aid stations complements of HCMTB families!
 If the Showers Pass or Lone Star routes seem too much then the traditional Diamond Grinder course is for you.
 This route stays inside the watershed and doesn’t leave private property.
 This means almost zero pavement and zero traffic!
 The end of this route has a bonus stream crossing allowing you to freshen up before heading back to camp!

 Post Race

-After the race you have a short downhill spin back to the campsite.
-We would heartily recommend a brief dip in the river before returning to camp and changing clothes!
+After the race you have a short downhill spin back to the venue.
 Now it is time to kick back and enjoy food and libations.
-We will have a burrito with SHERA SAUCE at the campsite.
+We will have burritos with SHERA SAUCE at the venue.
 Get the lawn chair out and enjoy the perfect weather.
 The average high in July is 82F and the average low is 57F.

 We will have medals for the top three finishers in all categories.